 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute provides the Destination URI which defines an alternate destination for the WNM request.
+This attribute provides the Destination URI which defines an alternate destination for the WNM request.
 The alternate destination may be an internet address on an Ethernet adapter, for example, to be used when the wireless link to the requesting entity is unavailable or unreliable.
 The default value is null."

 DEFVAL { ''H }